Bootstrap

 “For our conversation is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ: Who shall change our vile body, that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself.”
 (Philippians 3:20-21)

 Fashioned like unto His glorious body.
 The prototype.
 The model.
-The same resurrection body that ate fish and walked through walls and carried nail prints and spoke Mary’s name.
+The same resurrection body that walked through walls and carried nail prints and spoke Mary’s name.
 That body is the template.
 And every elect human, every vessel of mercy, every thought in the mind of God who was redeemed by Christ and regenerated by the Spirit, will be rendered at the same resolution.

 The thought will finally match the rendering.
 And the rendering will finally match the thought.